700 Children's® – A Blog by Pediatric Experts

 nicotine pouches in a bowl

-In recent years, nicotine pouches have gained popularity among adults, but their presence also raises concerns for parents, especially regarding the safety of small children.
-Understanding what nicotine pouches are and how to prevent accidental poisoning in children is crucial for keeping our little ones safe.
+Nicotine pouches have gained popularity among adults, but their presence raises concerns for parents, especially regarding the safety of young children.
+In fact, a 2025 study by researchers at the Center for Injury Research and Policy and the Central Ohio Poison Center revealed that ingestions of nicotine pouches by young children have surged in recent years.
+Understanding what nicotine pouches are and how to prevent poisoning in children is crucial for keeping our little ones safe.

 What Are Nicotine Pouches?

 Nicotine pouches are small, discreet packets containing nicotine and other ingredients.
 They are often flavored and come in various strengths.
 They are designed to be placed between the gum and lip, allowing the nicotine to be absorbed into the bloodstream.
-While intended for use by adults, these pouches can pose a serious risk to small children if ingested.
+While intended for use by adults, these pouches can pose a serious risk to young children if swallowed.

 Why Are They Harmful to Children?

 • Toxicity: Nicotine is a highly toxic substance, especially in concentrated forms like those found in nicotine pouches.
-Ingesting even a small amount can lead to nicotine poisoning in children.
+Swallowing even a small amount can lead to nicotine poisoning in children.

-• Attractive Packaging: Some nicotine pouch products may be packaged in colorful and appealing containers resembling candy or snacks, making them more enticing to young children.
+• Attractive Packaging: Some nicotine pouch products are packaged in colorful and appealing containers that look like candy or snacks, making them more enticing to young children.

-• Accessibility: Nicotine pouches are often small and easy to access, increasing the risk of accidental ingestion, especially if left within reach of curious children.
+• Easy to Access: Nicotine pouches are often small and easy to access, increasing the chance a young child would unintentionally eat one, especially if left within reach of curious children.

 Preventing Nicotine Poisoning